Is the 4% safe withdrawal rate still valid for UK retirees?

 Flaw Five: Asset allocation of 50% equities and bonds

 As a general rule, increasing the equity content of a portfolio tends to increase portfolio sustainability and therefore, the SWR.
-For example, increasing equity content from 50% to 60% raises the SWR from 2.47% (from flaw #3) to 2.6%.
+For example, increasing equity content from 50% to 60% in our example portfolio raises the SWR from 2.47% (1% fees from flaw three) to 2.6%.

 Conversely, reducing the equity content to 40% reduces the SWR to 2.28%.